 Appellant is the student filing the appeal.

-Respondent is the College Department or person (i.e., Vice President for Student Affairs, Director of Judicial Affairs, etc.) responsible for the decision which is being appealed.
+Respondent is the College Department or person (i.e., Vice President for Student Services, Director of Judicial Affairs, etc.) responsible for the decision which is being appealed.

 Expulsion is the removal of a student from college for more than ten days due to behavioral (non-academic) misconduct.

 If the sanction being appealed to the Student Appeals Board is expulsion, the student shall have the right to a full due process hearing pursuant to the rules governing contested case hearings before the Student Appeals Board.
 These rules are available from the Vice President for Student Services.

 The student may waive his/her right to a full due process hearing and utilize the procedures for other appeals to the Student Appeals Board.

 The Student Appeals Board is the final procedure constituted by the college for all matters within its purview.
 Decisions made by the Students Appeals Board are not grievable.